-Paper 1 Listening: Multiple choice, True / False / Not Foundation: 35 mins mentioned, gap fills and short written responses in Higher: 45 mins Spanish and English for both tiers 25% of the GCSE Paper 2 Speaking: A role-play, A photo card and General Preparation time: 12 mins Conversation for both tiers.
-Foundation: 7-9 mins Higher: 10-12 mins 25 % of the GCSE Paper 3 Reading: Multiple choice, True / False / Not Foundation: 45 mins mentioned, gap fills and short written responses in Higher: 1 hour Spanish and English.
-Also a short translation from 25 % of the GCSE Spanish to English for both tiers Paper 4 Writing: Foundation - Photo Card, 40-word task, 90-word Foundation: 1 hour task and 5 English to Spanish translation sentences Higher: 1 hour 15 Higher - 90-word task, 150-word task and a short 25 % of the GCSE paragraph to translate into Spanish.
+Paper 1 Listening: Multiple choice, True / False / Not mentioned, gap fills and short written responses in Spanish and English for both tiers Foundation: 35 mins Higher: 45 mins 25% of the GCSE Paper 2 Speaking: A role-play, A photo card and General Conversation for both tiers.
+Preparation time: 12 mins Foundation: 7-9 mins Higher: 10-12 mins 25 % of the GCSE Paper 3 Reading: Multiple choice, True / False / Not mentioned, gap fills and short written responses in Spanish and English.
+Also a short translation from Spanish to English for both tiers Foundation: 45 mins Higher: 1 hour 25 % of the GCSE Paper 4 Writing: Foundation - Photo Card, 40-word task, 90-word task and 5 English to Spanish translation sentences Higher - 90-word task, 150-word task and a short paragraph to translate into Spanish.
+Foundation: 1 hour Higher: 1 hour 15 25 % of the GCSE

-SPORT (LEVEL 2) Mr W Wardell
+TRAVEL AND TOURISM (LEVEL 2)

+Mr P Hickling